robot5000-design/ms4-mc-vinyl/documentation/testing.md

 - I want to know that the site is secure and safe to use.

 _These requirements have largly been met by Django's own inbuilt security.
 In addition, SESSION COOKIE SECURE, SESSION COOKIE AGE, CSRF COOKIE SECURE, SECURE HSTS and SECURE SSL REDIRECT have all been set and added to the settings.py file.
-A CSP policy would increase security even more.
+A CSP policy would increase security even more as evidenced by the Mozilla Observatory Security Scan shown below.
+Even without, the site scored well.
 The @login required decorator is used on functions that require it and in other functions that should only be accessible to site admins a check is performed to see if the user is a superuser.
 All URL's have been checked to ensure unauthorised users cannot access functions or parts of the database that they should not have access to.
 Finally all requests from the front-end which would alter the database are performed as POST only requests for some added security, which means the relevant functions cannot be accessed through the url directly._

+![SecurityScan][11]

+[11]: ../documentation/images_for_readme/security-scan.jpg "Mozilla Observatory Security Scan"

 ---